scribbletune/scribbletune.com/_pages/melody.md

 let pattern = '';
 ```

-Next, we ll loop over the 4 chords and "randomly" decide at each chord if we want to use 2 quarter notes or 1 quarter note and 2 eighth notes.
-Depending on that we ll use that many notes from the chord themselves.
+Next, we ll loop over the 4 chords and decide at each chord if we want to use 2 quarter notes or 1 quarter note and 2 eighth notes.
+We can either use `Math.random()` to determine this or we can do it based on some other condition.
+For instance we'll do a modulo on the current index in the loop.

 ```
-chords.split(' ').forEach(chordName => {
+chords.split(' ').forEach((chordName, index) => {
   // Get the chord as an array of notes const chord = scribble.chord(chordName);

-  if (Math.round(Math.random())) {
+  if (index % 2 !== 0) {
     // Use 2 quarter notes
     pattern = pattern + 'xx';